1. The atmosphere is the envelope of_____________.

 Explanation: Brings sudden rise in temperature in Europe.

-74. The dry, dusty wind blowing from the Sahara to West Africa is called:
+74. The dry, dusty wind blowing from the Sahara to West Africa is called_____________.

 A) Loo